-While Argentina is a country of great natural beauty and culture, what makes it stand out in the context of location independence is its residency program.
+Argentina may be a country of great natural beauty and culture but what makes it stand out in the context of location independence is its residency program.
 Not only is qualifying easy but citizenship can be achieved in as little as two years.
-This guide covers the program as well as how taxation works in Argentina, how to open a local bank account and more.
+This guide covers the program as well as how taxation works in Argentina and how to open local bank accounts.

 Argentina has always been an immigrant-friendly nation and this is reflected not only in its diverse demographics but also in its very culture.
 So much so that the Argentinian supreme court ruled in 2011 that there can be no such thing as an illegal immigrant as that would go against the constitution and the country’s founding principles.
 While this sounds pretty good, it is important to understand that not all is well and rosy in the land of Tango.
 A long series of political missteps have turned what was once one of the world’s wealthiest nations into an economic basket case.
-Despite having elected a new government bent on reform and improvement, the country still suffers from crippling corruption and other forms of friction.
+Despite having recently elected new governments promising reforms and improvements, the country still suffers from crippling corruption and other forms of friction.
 If you can live with that, however, Argentina may very well be one of your best residency options especially if you are after a new passport.

-While there are over 14 different qualifying routes, only one is of interest to us and that is the Rentista route.
-All you need is to have a clean criminal background and proof that you will continue to generate at least 30000 ARS (503 USD, 455 EUR) per month in income after your move.
-Unlike most other countries with similar programs, Argentina does not require that the income be guaranteed or passive in nature.
-It can come from employment, dividends, savings, business profits etc.
+While there are over 14 different qualifying routes, only one is of interest to us and it is the Rentista route.
+All you need is to have a clean criminal background and proof that you will continue to generate at least 30000 ARS per month in income after your move.
+The income should be passive and guaranteed but there are easy workarounds for that.

 Before travelling to Argentina, you will need to collect a number of documents, some of which will have to be apostilled (or notarized at an Argentinian consulate if your country has not ratified The Hague convention).
-You can find an up-to-date list directly on the government site (I recommend using Chrome if you do not understand Spanish as it will automatically translate the page).
+You can find an up-to-date list directly on the government site (it is the site of the Toronto consulate but the list should be the same for other countries).
 Once in Argentina, you will first have to secure accommodation in your name as a proof of that address will need to be presented along with your other documents.
 You will also need to apply for a criminal background check with the Argentinian police (in addition to the one from your home country).
 Once those two documents have been secured, simply show up at a Migraciones office to apply.
-The process is simple and there is definitely no need to hire a helper.
+The process is simple and there is no need to hire a helper.
 You should receive a response within the following months and if approved, you will be able to apply for an ID card (Documento Nacional de Identidad).

-You can qualify as a tax resident either by virtue of the domicile rules (your primary home is Argentina) or via physical presence (183+ days).
-As a tax resident, you must file an annual tax return by mid-June of the following year (the fiscal year is the calendar year).
+You can qualify as a tax resident either via the domicile rules (your primary home is Argentina) or via physical presence (183+ days).
+As a tax resident, you must file an annual tax return by mid-June of the year following the fiscal year you are filing for (the fiscal year is the calendar year).
 You will only receive an exemption from this requirement if all your income is received from Argentine employment sources (on which the income tax withheld or paid is considered final).
 It is important to note that in most cases, a social security tax of up to 17% must be paid by all those who are self-employed, in addition to all other relevant taxes.